Wireless Minneapolis offers community benefits

 The groundbreaking set of community benefits in the Minneapolis contract leverages the success of the network to help bridge the digital divide.
 Highlights include:

 - USI Wireless will provide $500,000 to create a "digital inclusion fund" that will be used to promote affordable Internet access, low-cost hardware, local content and training.
 In addition, US Internet will direct a minimum of five percent of the network’s net profits to a digital inclusion fund for ongoing digital inclusion efforts.
-In total, it is expected that about $11 million will go into the digital inclusion fund over the 10-year term of the contract.

 - Free limited-time service is available in over 100 public locations, such as parks and plazas in Minneapolis.